 After a two-month 1946 engagement with Dizzy Gillespie in California, Parker remained in Los Angeles because he was increasingly lost to alcohol and heroin.
 While there he recorded several sides for Ross Russell at Dial Records, among them the classics "Night in Tunisia" and "Ornithology."

-A subsequent nervous breakdown and arrest landed Parker in a state mental hospital at Camarillo.
+A subsequent nervous breakdown and arrest landed Parker in Camarillo State Mental Hospital.
 There, doctors found him charming and intelligent, and Parker felt renewed.
-Although anxious to get back to New York, he recorded two more dates with Dial before departing.
+Although anxious to get back to New York, he recorded two more dates with Dial Records before leaving California.
 "Cool Blues," featuring Erroll Garner on piano, marked the beginning of a fruitful period.

 Parker returned to New York in the spring of 1947 with a new maturity about him.
-The music that he had helped pioneer, that so recently was radical, was being accepted by a wide range of fans and critics.
+The music that he had helped pioneer, considered radical at first, was being accepted by a wide range of fans and critics.
 Just a couple of months after returning, Parker made his debut at Carnegie Hall with his friend and colleague Dizzy Gillespie on trumpet, John Lewis on piano, Al McKibbon on bass and Joe Harris on drums.

 Bird's first few months back in New York were a celebration, and he took advantage of his new fame by demanding higher appearance fees and, for the first time, putting together his own working band.
 He put together a lineup of sax and trumpet in front of a rhythm section of piano, bass and drums.
 Thanks to Parker's eminence, that instrumentation thereafter became the "standard" jazz combo, according to jazz writers Gary Giddins and Stanley Crouch.

 Parker's quintet initially included area players as well as an unpolished young trumpeter from St. Louis named Miles Davis.
-Though he possessed a tone antithetical to Dizzy Gillespies, Miles proved surprisingly complementary.
-The quintet worked regularly in the clubs on 52nd Street and in recording studios, cutting sides for Savoy and Dial.
+Though he possessed a tone antithetical to Dizzy Gillespie's, Miles proved surprisingly complementary.
+The quintet worked regularly in the clubs on 52nd Street and in recording studios, cutting sides for the Savoy and Dial record labels.